xingcheg/Plant-Traits-Extraction-2023/README.md

 * **model_train/background_removed**: background-removed field photos used for training.
 * **model_train/label**: the labeled segmented field images used for training (red and blue represent foreground- and background-plant pixels).
 * **model_train/segmentation_KAT4IA.R**: run this .R files to segment the example training photos in *"model_train/img"*, it returns segmented field images in *"model_train/seg"*.
+* **model_train/plant_cropping_labeling.R**: run this .R files to prepare training data by labeling foreground- and background-plant pixels, sampling 2000 pixels from each photo, and creating 33x33x3 cropped mini-images for each pixels.
+* **model_train/train_cnn_model.R**: run this .R files to train our proposed SS-CNN model.

 ## segmentation
 Folder "segmentation" includes the field photos captured by one of our cameras, the segmented photos, and R code that used to segment the images.